 Principles of Engineering: Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and automation.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.

 Through these two foundational courses, students will learn the basics of Engineering principles and skills, as well as dig deep into engineering projects, questions, and topics.
-In school year 2017-2018, the first cohort of Carroll's Engineering students will specialize in an upper level course still to be determined.
-Options for the upper level course include Aerospace Engineering, Computer Science and Software Engineering, and Digital Electronics.
+In the 2017=2018 school year, the first cohort of Carroll's Engineering students will specialize in an upper level course, Digital Electronics.

 If you have any questions about the STEM Engineering Pathway at Carroll, please contact: Katy Dunn, Principal or Michelle Ming, Engineering Program Director.